Bee on a purple flower

 City of Selkirk's Climate Change Adaptation Strategy - Cover

-In May 2019, the City won the Canadian Network of Asset Managers’ prestigious Tereo Award for leadership and innovation in Asset Management for its Climate Change Adaptation Strategy.
+In May 2019, the City won the Canadian Network of Asset Managers’ prestigious Tereo Award for leadership and innovation in Asset Management for its strategy.